sandoche/burn-auction-dapp/README.md

 ### Test with a local node

-Follow the instructions described in this issue in order to run a local node with the Burn Auction module enabled: https://github.com/evmos/burn-auction-dapp/issues/5
+Follow the instructions described in this issue in order to run a local node with the Burn Auction module enabled check this [file](./docs/DEVELOP_WITH_LOCAL_NODE.md).

 ### Indexing Endpoints